-Revisions in the recommended corridor plan (retained in the final plan)
+Revisions in the recommended corridor plan

-The recommended E Line Corridor Plan included several revisions based on feedback received on the draft plan.
-These revisions are retained in this final corridor plan.
+This recommended E Line Corridor Plan includes several revisions based on feedback received on the draft plan.
+Substantial revisions to the draft plan are denoted in gray shading throughout this document.
+More information about each revision is included in the linked section of the plan document.
+Revisions are summarized below.